 Images are used for a reason – to convey a message.
 Let’s make sure they convey the right messages.

 Requiring accommodations for inclusion can be an invasive process.
 When the disability isn’t obvious, disbelief by others becomes another barrier to inclusion.
-So just owning up and spelling out what you need is painful enough, but then not to be believed is the final straw.
-If you have a mental illness this can be devastating.
-A personal story by a library employee highlights how attitudes are just as important as any physical or workplace accommodations people might need.
+Owning up and spelling out what you need is painful enough.
+So not being believed is the final straw.
+If you have a mental health condition this can be devastating.
+A personal story by a library employee highlights how attitudes are just as important as any physical workplace accommodations.
 The title of the article is, The Impact of Disbelief: On Being a Library Employee with a Disability.
+You will need institutional access for a free read or ask for a free copy from ResearchGate.

 Kat Holmes found the origin of include was to “shut in”.
 Similarly, the origin of exclude was to “shut out”.
 Maybe “inclusion” is not the right word for describing the inclusion of everyone in products, places and things.
 Holmes explains in the video below, that the topic of diversity is discussed in her workplace as gender, sexual orientation, religious belief, ethnicity, and race.
 Disability is usually mentioned last in the list, if at all.
 “But it is the one category that transcends all other categories”, she says.
 “Abilities are constantly changing”.